mubinui/green_certification/docs/system_design.md

-# Green Certification System Design
+# Green Duty System Design

 ## Implementation approach

-After analyzing the requirements from the PRD, we'll implement the Green Certification system as a modular, scalable application with the following technical approach:
+After analyzing the requirements from the PRD, we'll implement the Green Duty system as a modular, scalable application with the following technical approach:

 ### Technology Stack
 - **Backend Framework**: FastAPI (Python) for high-performance API endpoints